GEO-BON/bon-in-a-box-pipeline-engine/README-user.md

     # NB: applied on next docker compose up
     SCRIPT_SERVER_CACHE_CLEANER=full

-    # Optionnal: By default, server starts on localhost with port 80.
+    # Optional: By default, server starts on localhost with port 80.
     # If port 80 is already in use on your server, specify another port here.
     # The UI will be visible in http://localhost:81 if HTTP_PORT=81
     #HTTP_PORT=81